Table Tennis Rules: ITTF Guidelines

 Players use rackets, also known as paddles or bats, to strike the ball.
 The racket must be made of a flat surface of rubber on one or both sides and be colored black and red.
 Pay attention to rubber thickness which affects control, handle shape which affects grip, and ply materials such as balsa, carbon, etc. which affect speed/spin.
 The ball used in table tennis must have a diameter of 40 millimeters and be made of celluloid or a similar plastic material.
 It's crucially important to choose ping pong balls that are perfectly round and seamless so your playstyle will never be compromised.

 The serve is the starting shot of every rally in table tennis, and it follows specific rules outlined by the ITTF.
 The server must hold the ball in the palm of their hand above the table and behind the end line.
-The ball must be thrown vertically at least 6" into the air before being struck.
+The ball must always be struck above the table's surface and must pass over or around the net without touching it.
+Additionally, the ball must be thrown vertically at least 6" into the air before being struck.
 The server must hit the ball so that it first bounces on their side of the table and then clears the net and lands on the opponent's side.

 The receiver must let the ball bounce once on their side of the table before returning it.
 After the ball has bounced, it can be returned with either a forehand or a backhand stroke.
 If the server fails to make a legal serve, the receiver gets a point, and the serve switches to the opponent.